JNewton86/Six-Pack-Inovations/resources/design-document.md

 Accpet an id to check the inventory if Id is not found, will throw an BeerNotFoundException

-## 6.6 _Update Reserved Inventory_
+## 6.6 _Update Inventory_
+**use this when an order is created
-Accepts PUT requests to /reservedinventory:beer object -returns the updated reserved inventory
+Accepts PUT requests to /inventory:beer object
+- return boolean of success/failure
 Accepts a beer object
 if Id is not found, will throw BeerNotFoundException if quantity invalid will throw InvalidAttributeException